PWCT/PWCT2/README.md

 PWCT introduces innovative concepts to the realm of visual programming languages (VPLs), such as the Graphical Code Replacement (GCR) method, which replaces the traditional Drag-and-Drop approach.
 Additionally, PWCT integrates the Time Dimension at the program design level and includes a feature to play programs as a movie, enabling step-by-step implementation visualization.
 However, the design of PWCT is influenced by projects such as Lava, Forms/3, Limnor, Scratch, and Envision.

+## Features

+It supports various modes:

+* Visual Programming with Mouse: This mode is useful for browsing components and exploring the system's offerings.

+* Visual Programming with Keyboard Shortcuts: If you know the component name, you can avoid using the mouse and accomplish everything with the keyboard.

+* Textual Programming: You can type Ring code directly at any location in the Steps Tree, and the environment will convert it to a visual representation.
+This approach combines the writability of textual programming with the readability of visual programming.

+* Reading/Modifying Programs through Visual Components and Time Machine: You can read and modify programs using visual components and the Time Machine.
+Additionally, playing programs as movies is a convenient way to enjoy reading programs without using the mouse or keyboard; just click play and watch.

+These different modes are designed to accommodate various programming preferences.
+If you prefer textual programming, simply write code.
+If you prefer visual programming through the mouse or keyboard, those options are available as well.

 # License